Craig Price (murderer): Details of the murders

-Price committed his first murder at the age of 13 in Warwick, Rhode Island on the night of July 27, 1987, Price broke into a home that was only two houses away from his own whereupon he took a knife from the kitchen and stabbed 27-year-old Rebecca Spencer 58 times, killing her.
+Price committed his first murder at the age of 13 in Warwick, Rhode Island on the night of July 27, 1987, Price broke into a home that was only two houses away from his own, took a knife from the kitchen, and stabbed 27-year-old Rebecca Spencer 58 times, killing her.

-A little over two years later, Price was a 15 year old freshman in high school when he murdered three other neighbors on September 1, 1989.
-Price, high on marijuana and LSD, stabbed 39 year old Joan Heaton 57 times, her 10-year-old daughter Jennifer 62 times, and crushed the skull of Heaton's 7-year-old daughter Melissa, and inflicted 30 stab wounds.
-The stabbings were so brutal that the handles broke off the knives he used, with the blades staying inside the bodies of the victims.
+A little over two years later, Price was a 15-year-old freshman in high school when he murdered three other neighbors on September 1, 1989.
+Price, high on marijuana and LSD, stabbed 39-year-old Joan Heaton 57 times, her 10-year-old daughter Jennifer, who witnessed Price stabbing her mother to death in the kitchen, 62 times, and crushed the skull of Heaton's 7-year-old daughter Melissa who also witnessed Price stabbing her mother and sister, and inflicted 30 stab wounds.
+The stabbings were so brutal that the handles broke off the knives he used, with the blades staying inside the bodies of the victims, including a knife blade lodged inside of the neck of the 10-year-old girl, Jennifer.

 At the time, the brutality of the murders was mostly unknown due to Price's sealed records.
 According to law-enforcement officials, Price had no remorse when confessing to the crimes, and as for the motive, Price himself claimed racism by white people beginning when he was a young child was a factor and that the first time he wanted someone to die was when a group of white adults allegedly shouted racial slurs at him and tried to run him over with their car when he was a young boy.

 Prison violence

 An officer from the Rhode Island Department of Corrections said Price has been booked twice for fighting since leaving the Adult Correctional Institutions in Cranston.
 Price was denied parole in March 2009 and his release date was set for May 2020.
 In 2004, he was transferred from Rhode Island to Florida to serve his time due to his violent tendencies.

 In Florida on July 29, 2009, Craig was involved in a prison fight with another inmate.
 While trying to break up the fight, one of the correctional officers was stabbed in the finger by a handmade shiv in Price's possession.
 In the wake of the prison fight, Price was transferred to another facility.

-On April 4, 2017, Price was accused of stabbing fellow inmate Joshua Davis at the Suwannee Correctional Institution in Live Oak, Florida with a 5" homemade knife.
+On April 4, 2017, Price was accused of stabbing fellow inmate Joshua Davis at the Suwannee Correctional Institution in Live Oak, Florida with a 5-inch homemade knife.
 On January 18, 2019, he was sentenced to 25 years for the crime.